paregorios/paregorios.2018/pages/about.md

 I track [my reading](https://www.zotero.org/paregorios/items/collectionKey/V9VA7HTP) with [the *Zotero* research assistant](https://www.zotero.org/).
 The *Pleiades* community also uses Zotero to manage [the bibliography cited in the gazetteer](https://www.zotero.org/groups/2533/pleiades).

-I am founder and co-convenor of [the *EpiDoc* collaborative](https://epidoc.sf.net), an international community that provides guidelines and tools for encoding scholarly and educational editions of ancient documents.
+I am founder and co-convenor of [the *EpiDoc* collaborative](http://epidoc.sf.net), an international community that provides guidelines and tools for encoding scholarly and educational editions of ancient documents.

 For what it's worth, you'll find my occasional, amateur photography on Flickr, either on [my personal account](https://www.flickr.com/photos/paregorios/) or as part of the [Ancient World Image Bank](https://www.flickr.com/groups/awib/).

 ## <a name="blogging"></a>Blogging and Social Media

 Between 2007 and 2018, I blogged on *Blogger* at [http://horothesia.blogspot.com/](http://horothesia.blogspot.com/), but now I host my own blog here at paregorios.org using [the Nikola static site generator](https://getnikola.com/).
 The old *Horothesia* blog is still there (last time I checked), but I've imported all the posts into this site.
 You can find them in [the archive](/archive.html) or via [the "horothesia" tag](/categories/horothesia).
-New posts appear on [the main page of this site](/), and you can [subscribe to the blog using RSS](/rss.xml) because RSS was and still is a good thing.
+New posts appear on [the main page of this site](/), and you can [subscribe to the blog using RSS](/rss.xml) because <a title="Rich Site Summary" href="https://en.wikipedia.org/wiki/RSS">RSS</a> was and <a href="https://en.wikipedia.org/wiki/History_of_web_syndication_technology" title="History of web syndication technology">still is a good thing</a>.

-My principal microblogging venue is [@paregorios@social.coop](https://social.coop/@paregorios).
+My principal <a title="my blog posts on microblogging" href="/categories/microblogging">microblogging</a> venue is [@paregorios@social.coop](https://social.coop/@paregorios).
 That's a [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)) user account on [the social.coop instance](https://social.coop/about).
 As of this writing, I still have [a Twitter account](https://twitter.com/paregorios), but I'm working toward tweeting only weekly summaries of the [hashtags](https://en.wikipedia.org/wiki/Hashtag) I use on Mastodon.

 At the time of this writing, I still have [a presence on *Facebook*](https://www.facebook.com/paregorios).
 I also have [a *Google+* profile](https://plus.google.com/+TomElliottISAW?rel=author), [a *LinkedIn* profile](http://www.linkedin.com/in/paregorios/), and [a *Pinterest* account](https://www.pinterest.com/paregorios), but I don't post to them regularly. **Please note: I don't accept friend/follow requests on these platforms from people that I don't already know in [meatspace](https://www.merriam-webster.com/words-at-play/what-is-meatspace).**